-The long term goal of the rocket team is the developement of a experimental rocket powered by a specially developed liquid propellant rocket engine.
+The long term goal of the rocket team is the developement of an experimental rocket powered by a specifically developed liquid propellant rocket engine.
 The propellants used are ethanol and nitrous oxide, also known as laughing gas.
 These represent a suitable compromise between performance and easy and safe handling.
 The engine is designed to develop a thrust of 2 kN at a combustion chamber pressure of 21 bar.
-To achieve this, the composite tanks must withstand an internal pressure of about 40 bar and an oxidant temperature of -70°C. The Propulsion Subsection is currently working on the engine developement for that rocket.
+Thus, the composite tanks are required to withstand an internal pressure of about 40 bar and an oxidant temperature of -70°C. The Propulsion Subsection is currently working on the engine developement for that rocket.